Cairi-S/tom-poulson/README.md

 - Visiting the site for the first time, I want to be able to navigate the site quickly and effectively to find what I need.
     * On every page the navigation bar is easy to find and use.
 The page the user is visiting is underlined and an active hover function on the navigation bar shows where the user is potentially navigating to.
-    * On every page the Logo, situated in the top left of the header, navigates back to the home page which is customary on most websites.
-The home page is the starting point for most user stories.
+    * On every page the Logo, situated in the top left of the header, navigates back to the Home page which is customary on most websites.
+The Home page is the starting point for most user stories.
     * Each page features a Call to Action button inviting users to contact the musician, clicking this button leads them directly to the Contact page.

 - Visiting the site for the first time, I am looking for clearly documented experience to know if I should consider making a booking.
     * The About text on the Home page quickly demonstrates accolades the musician has achieved.
-    * The Reviews featured on the home page reference the musician's artistry and musicality directly.
+    * The Reviews featured on the Home page reference the musician's artistry and musicality directly.
     * The Ensembles and Projects page showcases the highly sought after groups the musician is a member of and the unique projects the musician has helped develop.

 Returning Visitor Goals:
 - As a Returning Visitor, I want to easily navigate to the Contact page to enquire about the musicians availability.
-    * All pages can navigte to the contact page quickly and easily either via the navbar or via the Contact link further down the page.
+    * All pages can navigte to the Contact page quickly and easily either via the navbar or via the contact link further down the page.
 - As a Returning Visitor, I want to find up to date testimonials and reviews of the performers work.
     * The Home page has recent reviews of performances from reputable sources.
 Over time these reviews will change to reflect more recent performance reviews.
 - As a Returning Visitor, I want to find links to ensembles and projects that the musician is a part of to see their range.